 Set up Visual Studio with VSTS

-If you have already gone through Visual Studio sign in, or you are using Visual Studio 2017, then learn how to connect to your VSTS from the Team Explorer window.
+If you've already gone through Visual Studio sign-in, or you're using Visual Studio 2017, then learn how to connect to VSTS from the Team Explorer window.

-Once connected, you can store or share code in free, unlimited, private, cloud-based Git repositories or Team Foundation version control.
-Organize and manage your work using Agile tools for DevOps, continuous integration, and continuous delivery so your team can build often, test early, and ship faster.
+After you're connected, you can store or share code in free, unlimited, private, cloud-based Git repositories or Team Foundation Version Control.
+Organize and manage your work by using Agile tools for DevOps, continuous integration, and continuous delivery so your team can build often, test early, and ship faster.

 How do I set up Visual Studio 2015 for VSTS during sign in?